luz-ojeda/luz-ojeda.github.io/_i18n/en/likes.md

 - Owls
-- Tea in a cold day (even better if it is raining)
+- Tea and/or Mate 🧉 in a cold day (even better if it is raining) as windows fog up
 - Mushrooms (specially finding one in the wild)
 - Flowers, in all their colors, shapes and sizes
-- Spending time on my balcony on spring/summer times
+- Spending time on my balcony on spring/summer times.
+And summer nights themselves.
 - Taking care of my plants
 - Cooking while hearing music with headphones on
 - Saturday mornings with no errands to run nor things to do